 Distress is common among people diagnosed with cancer.
-It ranges from normal feelings of vulnerability, sadness and fears and it is the sixth vital sign in cancer care after temperature, respiration, heart rate, blood pressure and pain.
+It ranges from normal feelings of vulnerability to sadness and fears.
+Distress is the sixth vital sign in cancer care, after temperature, respiration, heart rate, blood pressure and pain.

 While distress may decrease over time for some people with cancer, it may persist or even increase over time for others.
 Therefore, routine screening and management of distress is a critical component of person centred cancer care.